PX4/PX4-user_guide/en/flight_modes/mission.md

 ### Landing Sequence

-The fixed-wing landing pattern has three components: a **landing descent orbit**, a **landing waypoint**, and a **landing approach slope**.

-On engaging a landing pattern, the following sequence is initiated:
+A landing pattern consists of a loiter waypoint ([MAV_CMD_NAV_LOITER_TO_ALT](https://mavlink.io/en/messages/common.html#MAV_CMD_NAV_LOITER_TO_ALT)) followed by a land waypoint ([MAV_CMD_NAV_LAND](https://mavlink.io/en/messages/common.html#MAV_CMD_NAV_LAND)).
+The positions of the two points define the start and end point of the landing approach, and hence the glide slope for the landing approach.

+This pattern results in the following landing sequence:

-1. **Fly to landing location**: The aircraft flies at the current altitude to the landing descent orbit.
+1. **Fly to landing location**: The aircraft flies at its current altitude towards the loiter waypoint.
-2. **Descend to approach altitude**: On reaching the orbit, the vehicle will descend to the approach altitude.
+2. **Descending orbit to approach altitude**: On reaching the loiter radius of the waypoint, the vehicle performs a descending orbit until it reaches the "approach altitude" (the altitude of the loiter waypoint).
-   Once reaching the approach altitude, the airframe will continue on the orbit until reaching the final approach exit (tangential exit towards landing waypoint).
+   The vehicle continues to orbit at this altitude until it has a tanjential path towards the land waypoint, at which point the landing approach is initiated.
-4. **Final approach**: The aircraft will follow the landing approach slope until the flare altitude is reached.
+4. **Landing approach**: The aircraft follows the landing approach slope towards the land waypoint until the flare altitude is reached.
-5. **Flare**: The vehicle flares until touching down.
+5. **Flare**: The vehicle flares until it touches down.

 ![Fixed-wing landing](../../assets/flying/fixed-wing_landing.png)

 ### Landing Approach

 The vehicle tracks the landing slope (generally at a slower speed than cruise) until reaching the flare altitude.

+Note that the glide slope is calculated from the 3D positions of the loiter and landing waypoints; if its angle exceeds the parameter [FW_LND_ANG](#FW_LND_ANG) the mission will be rejected as unfeasible on upload.

+The parameters that affect the landing approach are listed below.

 Parameter | Description
 --- | ---
-[FW_LND_ANG](../advanced_config/parameter_reference.md#FW_LND_ANG) | The maximum achievable landing approach slope angle.
+<a id="FW_LND_ANG"></a>[FW_LND_ANG](../advanced_config/parameter_reference.md#FW_LND_ANG) | The maximum achievable landing approach slope angle.
 Note that smaller angles may still be commanded via the landing pattern mission item.
 [FW_LND_EARLYCFG](../advanced_config/parameter_reference.md#FW_LND_EARLYCFG) | Optionally deploy landing configuration during the landing descent orbit (e.g. flaps, spoilers, landing airspeed).
 [FW_LND_AIRSPD](../advanced_config/parameter_reference.md#FW_LND_AIRSPD) | Calibrated airspeed setpoint during landing.
 [FW_FLAPS_LND_SCL](../advanced_config/parameter_reference.md#FW_FLAPS_LND_SCL) | Flaps setting during landing.